ml4bio/HMD-AMP/README.md

 -->

 ## Training
-You can find the training script in `scripts`
+You can find the training script in `script`

 ## Prediction
 `prediction.py` contains the script for AMP and its target groups prediction.